-- †AÞ

-- ADVANCED BEGINNER: a handler has started to build experience and can use it in new situations.

-- tC

-- COMPETENT: a handler has gained insight can see the bigger picture.

-- tΡ

-- PROFICIENT: a handler shows ability to see situation as a whole, and uses flexible rules in decision process.
+- COMPETENT: a handler has gained insight can see the bigger picture. - PROFICIENT: a handler shows ability to see situation as a whole and uses flexible rules in decision process. - TE EXPERT: Efficient and effective, not needing to use rules.

-- tΕ

-EXPERT: Efficient and effective, not needing to use rules.
 Tends to be intuitive.